Click here to find the soundtrack on whichever platform that you listen to music most!

 Allie Shehorn is a freelance makeup and special effects artist from Bakersfield, CA. She studied sculpture and painting in art school before leaving to attend Los Angeles's Cinema Makeup School.
 In 2016 she took first place at the prestigious London IMATS makeup competition for her take on an alien bounty hunter.

 In her brief career Allie has worked on music videos, commercials, shorts, television, and ten feature films.
 Equally adept at beauty makeup, blood and guts, and creature designs, one day she might be creating monsters and gore for a Crypt TV short, and the next day she’ll be on a commercial shoot doing glamour makeup.
-In addition to Rust Creek her other upcoming projects include the TV show Smoketown, Adi Shankar's Gods and Secrets, and the thriller The Neighborhood Watch, all currently in post production.
+In addition to Rust Creek her other upcoming projects include the TV show Smoketown, Adi Shankar's Gods and Secrets, and the thriller The Neighborhood Watch.

 Allie lives in Los Angeles with her husky mix, Riley.
 She enjoys cheap wine, watching bad horror movies, and travelling, both for work and for fun.